HaojHuang/Equivariant-Transporter-Net/README.md

 *Haojie Huang, Dian Wang, Robin Walters, Robert Platt*

+**Abstract.** [Transporter Net](https://arxiv.org/pdf/2010.14406.pdf) is a recently proposed framework for pick and place that is able to learn good manipulation policies from a very few expert demonstrations.
+A key reason why Transporter Net is so sample efficient is that the model incorporates rotational equivariance into the pick module, i.e. the model immediately generalizes learned pick knowledge to objects presented in different orientations.
+This paper proposes a novel version of Transporter Net that is equivariant to both pick and place orientation.
+As a result, our model immediately generalizes place knowledge to different place orientations in addition to generalizing pick knowledge as before.
+Ultimately, our new model is more sample efficient and achieves better pick and place success rates than the baseline Transporter Net model.

+## Panda-gripper Simulation Environment for Pick and Place

 The experiment part of our paper is based on [Ravens](https://github.com/google-research/ravens), a simulation environment in PyBullet for 2D robotic manipulation with emphasis on pick and place.
 Since Ravens uses suction gripper that doesn't require pick angle inference, we select five tasks described below and provide a Panda-Gripper version simulated Environment.
 It inherits the Gym-like API from Ravens, each with (i) a scripted oracle that provides expert demonstrations and (ii) reward functions that provide partial credit.